71cj34/71cj34.github.io/assets/MATH 1ZB3 Guide.md

 #### 11.2.2: Sum of a Geometric Series

 The geometric series is a series of form $$\sum_{n=1}^{\infty} ar^{n-1} \quad \text{where} \quad a \neq 0$$This series is **very common**, and all you must know about it is that $$\boxed{\begin{gather} \text{ A geometric series is convergent if } \\ \vert r \vert<1 \vphantom{\int _{n=0}^{a}} \\ \text{ If a geometric series is convergent, its sum is } \\ s_{n} = \frac{a}{1-r} \qquad \vert r \vert < 1 \vphantom{\int_{n=0}^{a}}\\ \text{If } \vert r \vert>1, \text{ the series is divergent.} \end{gather}}$$
 Note that some questions may pose a geometric series with a shifted index, like $ar^{n}$, and you will need to shift it back/front accordingly to bring it to the provided form, or else the equations will not work.
+If you are provided a shifted index, you may alternatively just use the fact that $a$ is not necessarily the value in the format given, but the first term of the geometric sequence.
+Find the first term and use that instead, and $r$ should be unaffected by a shifted index, and you'll get the same answer.
 #### 11.2.3: Tests for Convergence

 Remember a series is divergent if its sequence of partial sums is divergent.